sximenez/2023-04-apr-vue-app/README.md

 A workflow is a set of instructions that run after a push command.

-In this case, we tell Github to look for the dist output folder.
+In this case, we tell Github to look for the dist output folder and deploy from there.